kaikoh95/Java-API-User-Service/README.md

-# Java-API-User-Service
+# User-Service-API
-A service for creating, retrieving, updating, and deleting users as an assessment for Vector and for my own practice in Java.
+An API service for creating, retrieving, updating, and deleting users as an assessment for Vector and for my own practice in Java.
+Built with Maven, Spring Boot.

 ## Local Setup